adityavyasbme/Insight_Fellows/README.md

 # Insight_Fellows

-* Post issues, code, or any ideas in the 'Issues' section
+* Post issues, code, system design, or other ideas in the 'Issues' section

 ## Posting Rule:
 Create an issue and tag it with list of available labels.
 The more labels, more precise results you will get.